rjmacarthy/wiffy/README.md

 # wiffy

 A bip38 Bitcoin paper wallet utility.
+The safest way to store your Bitcoin in cold storage!

 Create a wallet: